NLnetLabs/ldns/contrib/python/docs/source/examples/example8.rst

 2. In the second step, the private and public key is readed and public key is inserted into zone (as DNSKEY).

-3. In the last step, the DNSSEC zone instace is created and all the RRs from zone file are copied here.
+3. In the last step, the DNSSEC zone instance is created and all the RRs from zone file are copied here.
 Then, all the records are signed using :meth:`ldns.ldns_zone.sign` method.
-If the signing was successfull, the content of DNSSEC zone is written to a file.
+If the signing was successful, the content of DNSSEC zone is written to a file.